-- 1. Slide the M7504 module into the card guides with the component side nearest to the processor module.
-Do not insert the module all the way into the slot at this time. - 2.
-Insert the transceiver cable assembly into the system I/O panel with the four screws saved when the blank panel was removed. - 3.
-Connect the keyed cable of the bulkhead assembly to the module. - 4.
-Slide the M7504 all the way into the card slot.
+- 1. Attach the transceiver cable assembly into the system I/O panel with the two screws saved when the blank panel was removed. - 2.
+Slide the M7504 module into the card guides with the component side nearest to the processor module.
+Do not insert the module all the way into the slot at this time. - 3.
+Ensure that the bus grant module is removed, if applicable. - 4.
+Connect the keyed cable of the bulkhead assembly to the module. - 5.
+Slide the M7504 module all the way into the card slot.